 If you are just starting to get serious about your health and fitness, it makes sense to invest in a fitness tracker.
 These bands not only keep a track of your steps and workout activities, but also motivate you to stay true to your goals.
 So, if you have been searching for the best fitness trackers in India, you have come to the right place.

-In this article, we have compiled a list of the best fitness bands in India till date.
-We have started from the most basic ones and worked our way to the feature-rich accessories, so that it's easier for you to choose.
+In this article, we have compiled a list of the best fitness bands in India to date.
+We have started from the most basic ones and worked our way to the feature-rich accessories so that it's easier for you to choose.

 The Samsung Galaxy Fit e is a newly introduced wearable in the Indian market in the affordable price bracket.
 It boasts of a slim design and comes with almost all the essential features such as heart-rate monitor, sleep tracker, pedometer, among others.
 Plus, you can also see the number of calories burnt.
 It comes with a 0.74-inch PMOLED monochrome screen, and the resolution is around 64 x 128 pixels.

 You can set alarms or see the steps in the band.
 However, for others, you'll need the aid of the Galaxy Wearable app.

 This fitness band is fairly basic, however, the tracking is accurate.
 If you are just starting with fitness accessories and do not want to invest in anything heavy, this is the one you can go with.

 However, do keep in mind that the features are a bit limited.